-04110000444 04 11 0 0 0 0 0 0 1 0 0 1 1 1 1 1 1 1 1 21 U.S.C.
+21 U.S.C.
 844 (a) 1st conviction: Up to 1 year imprisonment and fined at least \$1,000 but not more than \$100,000 or both.
+After 1 prior drug conviction: At least 15 days in prison, not to exceed 2 years, and fined at least \$2,500 but not more than \$250,000 or both.
 21 U.S.C.
 853(a)(2) and 881(a)(7) Forfeiture of personal and real property used to possess or to facilitate possession of a controlled substance if that offense is punishable by more than 1-year imprisonment.
 (See special sentencing provisions re: Crack.)
-After 1 prior drug conviction: At least 15 days in prison, not to exceed 2 years and fined at least \$2,500 but not more than \$250,000 or both.
 21 U.S.C.
 844a Civil fine of up to \$10,000 (pending adoption of final regulations).
-After 2 or more prior drug convictions: at least 90 days in prison, not to exceed 3 years and fined at least \$5,000 but not more than \$250,000 or both.
+After 2 or more prior drug convictions: at least 90 days in prison, not to exceed 3 years, and fined at least \$5,000 but not more than \$250,000 or both.
 21 U.S.C.
-853a Denial of Federal benefits, such as student loans, grants, contracts, and professional and commercial licenses, up to 1 year for first offense, up to 5 years for second and subsequent offenses.
-Special sentencing provisions for possession of crack cocaine: Mandatory at least 5 years in prison, not to exceed 20 years and fined up to\$250,000 or both if: 18 U.S.C.
-922(g) Ineligible to receive or purchase a firearm. [a] 1st conviction and the amount of crack possessed exceed 5 grams. [b] 2nd conviction and the amount of crack possessed exceed 3 grams. [c] 3rd or subsequent crack conviction and the amount of crack possessed exceed 1 gram.
+853a Denial of Federal benefits, such as student loans, grants, contracts, and professional and commercial licenses, up to 1 year for a first offense, and up to 5 years for second and subsequent offenses.
+Special sentencing provisions for possession of crack cocaine: Mandatory at least 5 years in prison, not to exceed 20 years, and fined up to\$250,000 or both if: 18 U.S.C.
+922(g) Ineligible to receive or purchase a firearm. [a] 1st conviction and the amount of crack possessed exceeds 5 grams. [b] 2nd conviction and the amount of crack possessed exceeds 3 grams. [c] 3rd or subsequent crack conviction and the amount of crack possessed exceeds 1 gram.
 Miscellaneous Revocation of certain Federal licenses and benefits, e.g. pilot licenses, public housing tenancy, etc., are vested within the authorities of individual Federal agencies.
 21 U.S.C.
-881(a)(4) Forfeiture of vehicles, boats, aircraft, or any other conveyance used to transport or conceals a controlled substance.
+881(a)(4) Forfeiture of vehicles, boats, aircraft, or any other conveyance used to transport or conceal a controlled substance.
 Note: These are only Federal penalties and sanctions.
 Additional State penalties and sanctions may apply.